merely-useful/py-rse/index.md

 <img src="figures/packaging/testpypi.png" alt="Our new project on TestPyPI." width="100%" />
 <p class="caption">(\#fig:packaging-testpypi)Our new project on TestPyPI.</p>
 </div>
+and view the results at the new test project webpage (Figure \@ref(fig:packaging-testpypi)).\index{Python package!project page}\index{project page (of Python package)}
+In the exercises,
+we will explore additional metadata that can be added to `setup.py` so that it appears on the project webpage.

 We have now uploaded both types of distribution, allowing people to use the wheel distribution if their system supports it